scorpiyogi/domain-starter/README.md

 To get started with this App

-1. Run `npm install` at the root of your directory
+1. Run `yarn` at the root of your directory
-2. Run `npm run start` to start the project
+2. Run `npm dev` to start the project